the-AY/Coder_Heaven/Readme.md

 <p>
  ## Newbie guide to get started with programming

-  use a good IDE/code editor and make one folder to save all your code for easier access make a github account and learn the push, pull, commit, clone operations and then your ready to collaborate with your teammates VS code is one of the best one as it supports  almost every coding language and many extension available
+  Use a good IDE/code editor and make one folder to save all your code for easier access make a github account and learn the push, pull, commit, clone operations and then your ready to collaborate with your teammates VS code is one of the best one as it supports  almost every coding language and many extension available

   ### Web development
   <br>(Web Browser for Development - <b>Mozilla Developer Edition</b>)<br>